 Persistent itching is not only stressful for your pet, but can also cause distress to you as their owner.
 To help to maintain the health of your pet’s skin and coat, here are some positive things that you can do:

 This will help to remove loose hairs, keep your pet’s coat free from dirt and distribute natural skin oils, which help to make their coat shiny.
 Try not to groom them more than once a week, as this could lead to irritation on the skin.

 Don't over bathe your pet

-This can lead to dry and sensitive skin.
-Be sure to only use animal specific shampoos, as human shampoo could irritate your pet's skin.
+This can lead to a dog with dry skin.
+Be sure to only use animal specific shampoos, as human shampoo could irritate your pet's sensitive skin.

 Protect your pet from the sun

 Like humans, overexposure to the sun is bad for your pet’s skin.
 Pets with light skin and short or thin hair, such as white cats are more susceptible to sensitive skin caused from the sun.
 Try to limit the amount of time your pet spends in the sun and watch for signs of burning.
 If your cat spends a lot of time outdoors, there are sunscreens available for pets.

 Be sure to feed your pet a good quality diet.
 Foods rich in fatty acids, oils and vitamins can support healthy skin.